 Meanwhile, here’s a couple of frame grabs; firstly, from a titles sequence I’ve recently been playing with… secondly, good old Melyza Fay being stalked by THE KILLER…

 You can follow the Club Vamporama tag for more on this project.
 The newest news is that we’re planning a crowdfunder for a full, 30-minute pilot episode.
-Liz wrote the script ages ago, and completed a new draft of it quite recently; most of the main cast are in place, all being well; currently, the theme song is being worked on (you can hear an instrumental rough mix of it in the video below)… we’re looking to recruit a couple of ‘name value’ cast members and get things on track very, very soon.
+Liz wrote the script ages ago, and completed a new draft of it quite recently; most of the main cast are in place, all being well; currently, the theme song is being worked on… we’re looking to recruit a couple of ‘name value’ cast members and get things on track very, very soon.